Seebrasse345/CV/docs/CODEBASE.md

 ### ESLint Configuration

-A custom ESLint configuration has been implemented to handle React Three Fiber properties, which are not recognized by default ESLint rules:
+A comprehensive ESLint configuration has been implemented in `.eslintrc.js` to handle React Three Fiber properties, which are not recognized by default ESLint rules:

 - Custom property handling for Three.js properties such as `position`, `args`, `transparent`, etc.
 - Semicolon requirements enforced to meet coding standards
+- TypeScript-specific linting rules for improved code quality

 ### TypeScript Declarations